upaternostro/puppet-proxmox4/README.md

 Other notes
 -----------
 By default `proxmox4::hypervisor` comes with several modules kernel load at boot time.
-Mainly iptables's modules to allow it in the OpenVZ CT.
+Mainly iptables's modules to allow it in the CT.

 The default modules list:
 * `iptable_filter`